 The use of props to help a baby fall asleep, is the number one reason a sleeping baby wakes up at night.
 Here are some common props or sleep associations:

-- Bottle or breastfeeding to sleep,
+- Bottle or breastfeeding/nursing to sleep

 - Rocking to sleep